-Israel, Israelites, nation of Israel
+Israel, Israelites

 The term "Israel" is the name that God gave to Jacob.
-It means, "he struggles with God."
+It means "he struggles with God."

-- The descendants of Jacob became known as the "people of Israel," the "nation of Israel," or the "Israelites." - God formed his covenant with the people of Israel.
-They were his chosen people. - The nation of Israel was made up of twelve tribes. - Soon after King Solomon died, Israel was divided into two kingdoms: the southern kingdom, called "Judah" and the northern kingdom, called "Israel." - Often the term "Israel" can be translated as, "the people of Israel" or "the nation of Israel," depending on the context.
+- The descendants of Jacob became known as the "people of Israel" or the "nation of Israel" or the "Israelites." - God formed his covenant with the people of Israel.
+They were his chosen people. - The nation of Israel consisted of twelve tribes. - Soon after King Solomon died, Israel was divided into two kingdoms: the southern kingdom, called "Judah," and the northern kingdom, called "Israel." - Often the term "Israel" can be translated as "the people of Israel" or "the nation of Israel," depending on the context.

-(See also: Jacob, Israel, kingdom of Israel, Judah, kingdom of Judah, nation, twelve tribes of Israel)
+(See also: Jacob, kingdom of Israel, Judah, nation, twelve tribes of Israel)